cakethehuman/data-science-alg/README.md

 # Machine learning Models

-Hello im the cake who made this project?
+Hello im the cake who made this project

-I dont know if you can call this a project i rather call it like a libary for algs maybe idk.
+I hope this project can be usefull to who is reading this text.

-# Libary used
+# Libaries that i used
 - sklearn
 - pandas
 - numpy